-How youth workers define youth work depends heavily on the youth work context.
-The Ambrassade, an organisation that supports the recognised youth work organisations, asked 100 youth workers how they defined "youth work" and they received 100 different answers.
-This illustrates the diversity of Flemish youth work.
+How youth workers define youth work heavily depends on the youth work context.
+The Ambrassade, an organisation that supports the recognised youth work organisations, asked 100 youth workers how they define "youth work" and they received 100 different answers.
+This illustrates the diversity of the Flemish youth work.